First-Order Error Matters: Accurate Compensation for Quantized Large Language Models: Conclusion.

 \section{Conclusion.}

 In this paper, we introduce FOEM, a novel PTQ method that incorporates first-order terms in the Taylor expansion of quantization loss to enable more accurate error compensation.
 Although full-precision models are typically assumed to be well-optimized, we observe that the application of compensation terms during quantization causes the remaining unquantized weights to deviate from their original values.
 As a result, the latent weights can exhibit non-negligible gradients even before quantization.
 To address this issue, FOEM integrates the first-order term into the Lagrangian formulation for joint optimization.
 Based on the derived theoretical expression, we approximate the gradient term efficiently using the difference between the original full-precision weights and the current latent weights, significantly reducing computational cost and eliminating the need for calibration data.
 Additionally, we utilize precomputed Cholesky factors to reconstruct the inverse Hessian submatrices on the fly, ensuring computational efficiency.
 FOEM consistently outperforms GPTQ across a wide range of benchmark evaluations.
-For example, in 3-bit weight-only quantization, FOEM reduces the perplexity of Llama3-8B by 89.6\%.
-On Llama3-70B, it improves the 5-shot MMLU accuracy from GPTQ's 51.7\% to 74.9\%, approaching the full-precision performance of 78.6\%.
-Furthermore, FOEM is compatible with state-of-the-art quantization strategies such as GPTAQ and SpinQuant, offering enhanced performance while maintaining efficiency.
-This makes FOEM a promising solution for the practical and accurate deployment of large language models.
+For example, in 3-bit weight-only quantization, FOEM reduces the perplexity of Llama3-8B by 17.3\%.
+Furthermore, FOEM is compatible with state-of-the-art quantization strategies such as SpinQuant, offering enhanced performance while maintaining efficiency.
+This makes FOEM a promising solution for the practical and accurate deployment of large language models, demonstrating its broad application potential.

-\paragraph{Limitations.} While FOEM improves the accuracy of post-training quantization (PTQ) by incorporating first-order terms in the Taylor expansion of quantization loss, and consistently outperforms second-order-only methods across multiple benchmarks, it is important to recognize that the practical gradient approximation employed in our method may still introduce suboptimalities in compensation.
-Developing more precise and efficient gradient estimation techniques for the first-order term remains an important direction for future work.